pwizla/strapi-docs-material-mkdocs-poc/docs/user-docs/intro.md

 Congratulations on being a new Strapi user!
 You're now ready to discover all the features and options that Strapi has to offer!

-!!!bug "Welcome to the Strapi community!"
+!!! strapi "Welcome to the Strapi community!"

     If you have any trouble with your Strapi experience, you can reach us through [GitHub](https://github.com/strapi/) or our [forum](https://forum.strapi.io/)!
 The Strapi Community and Strapi team are always available to answer your questions or help you with anything!